Tamar Hirschl: Biography

 Hirschl's recent solo exhibitions were held at: the Philadelphia Art Alliance, the 51st Venice Biennale, and the 9th International Istanbul Biennial.
 Examples of her work are in the permanent collection of the Queens Museum of Art.

-Jerusalem Films and the Government of Croatia jointly produced a documentary on her artistic achievements under the title "Bridges of Memories"; it was narrated by Martin Sheen, and JakovSedlar has directed and produced the film.
+Jerusalem Films and the Government of Croatia jointly produced a documentary on her artistic achievements under the title Bridges of Memories; it was narrated by Martin Sheen, and JakovSedlar directed and produced the film.

 The Film Society of the Lincoln Center chose her painting The Window as the official poster for its 38th Film Festival; it was supplemented by an illustrated catalog with a writeup by Tom Finkelpearl, executive director of the Queens Museum of Art.

 Personal life

 Hirschl was married to Harold Snyder, an American businessperson of Biocraft Laboratorie who died in 2009 at the age of 87.
 She was his second wife.
-They had three children and six grandchildren.